xabiibali/Week3_JS_Introduction/README.md

 **Follow these steps to set up and work on your project:**

 - [ ] Create a forked copy of this project.
-- [ ] Add your instructor as collaborator on Github.
 - [ ] Clone your OWN version of the repository (Not Gabi's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.
+- [ ] Submit Assignment in the Student Portal

 ## Task 2: MVP